VoxelForge/VoxelForge/mods/ITEMS/mcl_stairs/API.md

     baseitem = "",
     -- Node the registered stair/slab is based on.

-    basedesc = "",
+    base_description = "",
     -- String used for the stair/slab description.
-Stair and slab -- descriptions have the form "<basedesc> Stairs" and "<basedesc> Slab" -- respectively.
-Defaults to the description of the node defined -- `baseitem` if unspecified.
+Stair and slab -- descriptions have the form "<base_description> Stairs" and -- "<base_description> Slab" respectively.
+Defaults to the description of -- the `baseitem` node if unspecified.

     recipeitem = "",
     -- Item or group used for the crafting recipe.
 Defaults to `baseitem` if